-All doctors facing GMC investigations or licence withdrawal have access to this confidential, emotional support service from the BMA.
+All doctors who have been notified by the GMC about a provisional enquiry, an investigation, or licence withdrawal have access to this confidential, emotional support service from the BMA.

 We recognise that being subject to a complaint or learning your licence is at risk can be uniquely and deeply stressful.
 We also understand that many doctors might not have anyone to confide in while they undergo a GMC investigation.

 As a result, the GMC commission us to provide the Doctor support service, which offers emotional help from fellow doctors.
 It functions independently and confidentially from the GMC.